LavanyaJoga/Autonomous-Research-Report-Agent/backend/reports/what_are_difference_between_re_report.md

-# Research Report: what are difference between react and ract native
+# Research Report: what are difference between react and react native

 ## Executive Summary

 Summary: React is a JavaScript library developed by Facebook for building user interfaces, primarily for web applications, focusing on creating reusable UI components.
-React Native, also developed by Facebook, is a framework that allows developers to build mobile applications for iOS and Android using React, enabling the use of native components and providing a more native-like experience on mobile devices.
+React Native, on the other hand, is a framework also developed by Facebook that allows developers to build mobile applications for iOS and Android using React, enabling the use of native components and providing a more native-like experience.

 ## Architectural Differences Between React and React Native

 Content for Architectural Differences Between React and React Native would appear here in the full implementation.

-## Component Libraries and UI Differences in React vs. React Native
+## User Interface and Component Library Variations

-Content for Component Libraries and UI Differences in React vs. React Native would appear here in the full implementation.
+Content for User Interface and Component Library Variations would appear here in the full implementation.

-## Performance Considerations: React vs. React Native
+## Platform-Specific Features and Limitations

-Content for Performance Considerations: React vs. React Native would appear here in the full implementation.
+Content for Platform-Specific Features and Limitations would appear here in the full implementation.

-## Development Environment and Tooling: React Compared to React Native
+## Performance and Optimization Discrepancies

-Content for Development Environment and Tooling: React Compared to React Native would appear here in the full implementation.
+Content for Performance and Optimization Discrepancies would appear here in the full implementation.

-## Deployment and Platform Compatibility: React vs. React Native
+## Development Environment and Tooling Differences

-Content for Deployment and Platform Compatibility: React vs. React Native would appear here in the full implementation.
+Content for Development Environment and Tooling Differences would appear here in the full implementation.

-## Use Cases and Application Scenarios for React and React Native
+## Community Support and Ecosystem Divergence

-Content for Use Cases and Application Scenarios for React and React Native would appear here in the full implementation.
+Content for Community Support and Ecosystem Divergence would appear here in the full implementation.

 ## References